Morris Performing Arts Center

 211 N. Michigan Street,

-Faced with declining numbers, the Palace Theater closed in 1959.
-E. M. Morris then saved the classic theater from destruction and helped reopen it as a performing arts center.
+Faced with declining numbers, the Palace Theater closed in 1955.
+E. M. Morris saved the classic theater from destruction and helped reopen it as a performing arts center.
 The center was named for her.

-After years of continued use, the Morris has been undergoing recent renovations.
-When restoration is completed, the structure, which includes the theater, lobby, and plaza, will return the Morris to its palatial roots.
+After years of continued use, the Morris underwent renovations which were completed in November 2011.
+The restoration of the structure, which includes the theater, lobby, and plaza, has returned the Morris Performing Arts Center to its palatial roots.

 Just login to your account and subscribe to this theater.